 Orchestra Strings Auditions

-Materials for 18F Orchestra String Audition have been posted.
+Registration for 18F Orchestra String Audition has closed.

 Audition for the Fall 2018 semester will be held on Tuesday August 21, 2018 at 11:00am-2:45pm (Violins) and 5-9pm (Lower Strings).
 Violin auditions are in West Village 163 and lower strings auditions are in Couch 104.
 Students will be placed in Symphony Orchestra (T/H 12:00-1:15; 6:15-7:35) or Chamber Orchestra (T/H 1:30-2:45) based on audition results.
 Please register for the correct ensemble accordingly after the audition.
 The ensemble placement is final and cannot be appealed.